Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

 \paragraph{Transfer learning and covariate shift.} Broadly speaking, \emph{transfer learning} studies the problem of learning a predictor given many samples from a source distribution $P$ and relatively few (or perhaps no) samples from a target distribution $Q$, where the predictor will ultimately be evaluated on $Q$.
 The results in this area depend on what is allowed to change between $P$ and $Q$.
 Some works study the setting of \emph{covariate shift}, where only the covariate distribution is allowed to change~\citep{shimodaira2000improving, zadrozny2004learning, cortes2010learning, kpotufe2018marginal, hopkins2021realizable}.
 Others focus on \emph{label shift}, where only the marginal label distribution changes, leaving the class conditional distributions unchanged~\citep{azizzadenesheli2018regularized}.
 Finally, in the most general setting, $P$ and $Q$ may differ in both covariates and labels~\citep{ben2010theory}.

 Of these transfer learning settings, the covariate shift framework most closely resembles the multi-group learning setting.
 However, the two key differences are that (1) the transfer learning setting is typically concerned with performance on a single target distribution and (2) the target distributions that arise in multi-group learning are restricted to conditional distributions of the source distribution.
 Importantly, in the multi-group learning setup, the target distributions never have support that is outside of the source distribution.
+Because of this restriction, we can achieve a much stronger performance guarantee compared to what is possible in the setting of general covariate shift.

 One work that deviates from the single-target distribution framework is that of \citet{hopkins2021realizable}, whose notion of covariate shift error is the maximum error over a set of target distributions, similar to the multi-group learning setup.
-We note, however, that in the multi-group setting the benchmark hypothesis is allowed to depend on the group whereas there is a single such benchmark hypothesis in the covariate shift setting of \citet{hopkins2021realizable}.
+However, in the covariate shift setting of \citet{hopkins2021realizable}, there is only a single such benchmark hypothesis for all possible shifts, whereas in our multi-group setting, the benchmark hypothesis is allowed to depend on the group.
+Thus the guarantees in the setting of \citet{hopkins2021realizable} are not comparable to those in our setting.

 \paragraph{Boosting.} \emph{Boosting} is a classical machine learning technique for converting weak learners, i.e., learners that output predictors that are only marginally more accurate than random guessing, into strong learners, i.e., learners that output predictors with very high accuracy~\citep{schapire1990strength, freund1995boosting}.
 Many of the algorithms for achieving multiaccuracy, multicalibration, and outcome indistinguishability can be viewed as boosting algorithms~\citep{hebert2018multicalibration, kim2019multiaccuracy, dwork2021outcome}.
+For instance, the algorithm of \citet{kim2019multiaccuracy} is based on the boosting algorithm of \citet{trevisan2009regularity}.
 One of the algorithms proposed in this paper, \prepend, is no exception here and may also be viewed as a boosting algorithm.